seek4science/seek/docs/OIDC_API_CREDENTIALS.md

 - **Each token-authenticated request creates a session**, because `current_user=` writes `session[:user_id]`.
 Pre-existing for API tokens and basic auth, but worth knowing for a tool making many stateless calls.
+- **Clearing the cache costs the outage buffer, not any login.** Nothing cached here is authentication state — it is the provider's *public* keys — so clearing it logs nobody out and invalidates no token; the next request refetches and succeeds.
+But until it is warm again SEEK cannot ride out a provider outage the way a twelve-hour key set otherwise lets it, and several concurrent requests will each fetch, since `Rails.cache.fetch` takes no lock.
+Redis is `allkeys-lru`, so eviction has the same effect without anyone acting.
+Note that `Rails.cache.clear` does not disturb sessions: the store is namespaced `cache` while sessions live under `session:`, so it deletes `cache:*` rather than flushing the database.
+- **A provider that omits the key id is only supported where it publishes one key.**
+  `allow_nil_kid` makes ruby-jwt take the first key in the set rather than trying each, so a provider that both omits `kid` and publishes several keys would fail.
+Keycloak always sets it.

+## Alternatives considered

+### Reusing the omniauth strategy

+The first question a reviewer asks: SEEK already depends on `omniauth_openid_connect`, which discovers the provider and verifies tokens — why not call it?

+Because there is nothing to call.
+The strategy defines no class methods at all; every method is an instance method on `OmniAuth::Strategy`, request-scoped Rack middleware needing an `env`, its options and the session.
+Reaching it from the API path would mean building a strategy outside the middleware stack and feeding it a synthetic env.

+Two further reasons it would be wrong even if it were reachable.
+It verifies **ID** tokens — `decode_id_token` ends at `OpenIDConnect::ResponseObject::IdToken`, whose `verify!` requires `aud` to equal the client id and a `nonce` matching the session.
+A third-party access token has neither, by design.
+And it caches nothing across requests: `config` and `public_key` are memoised per instance, and `config.jwks` issues a fresh HTTP GET, which is one discovery and one key set fetch *per login* — fine for a browser redirect, ruinous per API request.

+### Verifying the claims by hand

+The first implementation did the claim checking itself over `json-jwt`, which offers none: it verifies a signature and leaves expiry, issuer, audience and required claims to the caller.
+It worked and was fully tested, but it was around forty lines of security-relevant code reimplementing a solved problem. `jwt` does all of it — including the asymmetric leeway, the required-claims assertion and the retry on an unrecognised key id — so the checks were handed over.
+What could not be handed over is in *Reasoning* above: `azp`, the optional audience, and everything in `Discovery`.

+### Introspection and userinfo

+Covered under *Verifying locally rather than asking the provider*.
+Both add a round trip to every authenticated request and make the API depend on the provider being up; userinfo also returns no `aud` or `azp`, which would make the audience check impossible.

+`rack-oauth2` (already present, via `openid_connect`) has an introspection client, and would be the tool to reach for had that route been taken.

+### Other gems

+- **`faraday-http-cache`** could cache the key set from the provider's HTTP cache headers, but that depends on the provider sending sensible ones and provides none of the refresh cooldown or negative caching that bound what a caller can cost the provider.
+- **`omniauth-keycloak`, `keycloak`** are provider-specific.
+The provider here is an administrator's setting, so tying the implementation to one product would be wrong even though Keycloak is the case that prompted the issue.
+- **`devise-jwt`, `doorkeeper-jwt`** issue tokens.
+Consuming somebody else's is the opposite problem.

 ## Enabling it